lesterlimjj/tp/docs/UserGuide.md

 # MatchEstate User Guide

-MatchEstate allows tracking of buyers and sellers easily as well as their preferences and offerings respectively.
-It enables fast matching of buyers and sellers.
-It is tailored for those who prefer CLIs.
+**MatchEstate** is a desktop application tailored for **real estate agents** to efficiently manage buyers, sellers, their preferences, and property listings.
+It enables fast matching of buyers to suitable properties and vice versa.
+While it features a graphical interface, the app is optimized for users who prefer fast keyboard-based interactions using a Command Line Interface (CLI).

+There are two main types of user roles in the system:
+- **Buyers**: Represented by persons who have added property preferences (e.g., price range, tags).
+- **Sellers**: Represented by persons who are assigned as owners of property listings.

+> 💡 A person can be both a buyer and a seller in the system.

 ![matchEstate](images/CS2103UG/matchEstate.png)